allenhurff/cie-titan-madr/docs/adr/0003-api-documentation.md

-# ADR 2: Caching Strategy
+# ADR 3: API Documentation

 ## Context and Problem Statement

-* What data can/should be cached?
-* What caching frameworks/platforms/approaches would you leverage and In what circumstances?
+* How will you provide documentation for API consumers?

 ## Decision Drivers <!-- optional -->